Atlanta Burn Injury Attorney

 Burns are often the result of negligence on the part of another party.
 For example, if you suffer a burn injury at work in Georgia and your Atlanta personal injury lawyer can show that your employer was negligent in providing you with faulty equipment or an unsafe work environment, you may consider filing a lawsuit for negligence.
 Even for burn injuries that occur in the home, burn victims are not at fault if a defective product or negligent construction led to the burn injury.

 This can be especially true in the case of building fires; if the construction company or property owner failed to follow fire safety regulations, victims or their families can sue for negligence in the event of injury or wrongful death.
-The courts may award victims of chemical burns compensation if they were injured by a chemical product that wasn’t properly labeled with warnings about the risks.
+The courts may award victims of chemical burns compensation if an improperly labeled chemical injures them.

 Burn victims who are injured in car accidents can also receive compensation if they can show their injuries were caused by negligence.
 Dangerous conditions on the roads, spilled chemicals that companies failed to transport safely, or faulty or defective vehicle parts can all lead to fires that can cause serious burns in the event of a car crash.
 To determine potential negligence and explore every legal option at your disposal, it is important to work with a qualified attorney.

-When it comes to burn injury cases, retaining competent, reliable, and knowledgeable legal counsel could make all the difference in the result of your case, and Dixon Davis, LLC has the experience to handle any type of burn injury claim.
+When it comes to burn injury cases, retaining competent, reliable, and knowledgeable legal counsel could make all the difference in the result of your case, and The Dixon Firm, P.C. has the experience to handle any type of burn injury claim.
 If you have any questions regarding your burn injury case or if you would like to schedule a free consultation, contact us today.